BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 # BPA Lab Bicycle Manufacturing Factory

 This repository contains the source code and configuration files for automating a small bicycle factory model using Camunda 8, a powerful workflow automation platform.
-The automation system orchestrates various manufacturing processes involved in the production of bicycles, streamlining the entire production lifecycle from order placement to shipment.
+The automation system orchestrates various manufacturing processes involved in the production of bicycles, streamlining the entire production lifecycle from order management to production control and purchasing to shipment.
 Most of the job workers are implemented using official zeebe-node repository [Zeebe Node](https://github.com/camunda-community-hub/zeebe-client-node-js) provided by the Camunda Platform.
+Moreover, the robots for the warehouse operations like storing or retrieving items are implemented in Python.

 ## Prerequisites

-Docker desktop application based on your system preference (Windows/macOS)
+-> Docker desktop application based on your system preference (Windows/macOS)

 ## Using docker compose